A New Tour Guide

-"It's Northern Ireland, to be exact," Mr. O'Brien corrected the woman, but took no pains to look at her as he climbed the bus steps.
+"It's Northern Ireland, to be exact," Mr. O'Brien corrected the woman, but took no pains to look at her as he climbed the coach steps.

 "Okay, Northern Ireland.
 Whatever.
-It's your duty as a tour guide – no – as an Irishman – to get us back to Dublin.
-We have to make our return flight in two days.
-You wouldn't strand two helpless women in a foreign country just because of a misunderstanding – and a ridiculous, presumptuous one at that – " Aunt Honora tried to haul her suitcase unto the first step, but Mr. O'Brien blocked her path with his foot.
+It's your duty as a tour guide – no – as an Irishman – to get us back into Dublin.
+We have to make our flight home in two days.
+You wouldn't strand two helpless women in a foreign country just because of some misunderstanding – a ridiculous, presumptuous misunderstanding – " Aunt Honora tried to haul her suitcase unto the first step, but Mr. O'Brien blocked her path with his foot.

-"A misunderstanding?" he screamed, and started to pull at what little hair he had on the top of his head in a display of anger.
+"A misunderstanding?" he screamed, and started to pull at what little hair he had left on the top of his head.
 "A misunderstanding!
-Madam, that 'misunderstanding' is costing this tour company a great deal.
-Thanks to you, Lucky Tours is no longer permitted to bring our customers back to the Belleek Pottery Factory.
-That is a huge loss to our program showcase.
-And what's more, the factory is sending us the bill for the damages.
+Madam, that 'misunderstanding' is going to cost this tour company a great deal of money.
+Thanks to you, Lucky Tours is no longer permitted to bring our guests back to the Belleek Pottery Factory.
+That's a huge loss to our repertoire.
+And what's more, the factory intends to send us the bill for the damages.
 A bill for thousands of pieces of handmade china!"

-"I can't believe you're still trying to blame us for that."
-Aunt Honora already tried to explain what happened; but since she didn't understand the incident herself, her excuses only came across in a manner that made her look as though she was fabricating stories, and absurd stories at that.
+"I can't believe you're still trying to blame that on us."
+Aunt Honora already tried to explain what happened; but since she couldn't comprehend the incident herself, her excuses only came across in a manner that made her seem as though she was making up stories . . . and absurd stories at that.

-"Not only am I blaming you," Mr. O'Brien's expression suddenly changed from stark raving mad into a cool sneer, "I'll be forwarding that bill directly to you."
+"Not only am I blaming you," Mr. O'Brien's expression suddenly transformed from stark raving mad back into that cool, sneering demeanor of his, "I'll be forwarding that bill directly to you."

-With that he shut the door of the bus and drove off.
-A few people stared at Aunt Honora and Molly from the back of the bus.
-One or two of them waved and smiled, but even those few favors were only done with contempt.
+With that, he shut the door of the coach and drove off.
+A few people stared at Aunt Honora and Molly from the windows.
+One or two of them waved and smiled, their favors made with obvious contempt.

 The abandoned woman stood in the middle of the drive in front of the Belleek Pottery Factory, and gaped in shock while the bus turned a corner in the road, and could no longer be seen.
-She stood there another minute longer (Molly was too afraid to rouse her from her stupor) until another tour bus drove up the lane and honked its horn in warning that she should get out of the way.
-The woman jumped, grabbed her suitcase and ran from the bus's path.
+She stood there another minute longer (Molly was too afraid to rouse her from her daze) until another tour bus drove up the lane and honked its horn in warning that she should move out of the way.
+The woman jumped, grabbed her suitcase and ran from its path.

-Molly followed her aunt to the side of the drive, and watched as she propped the suitcase up in the grass.
-Aunt Honora sat down on the black bag, supported her elbows on her legs, cupped her face in her hands and began to cry loudly.
+Molly followed her to the side of the drive, and watched as she propped the suitcase up in the dewy grass.
+Aunt Honora sat down on the black bag, supported her elbows on her legs, cupped her face in her hands and began to cry.
+Loudly.

-Oh, no. It was bad enough that they were thrown out of the factory and the tour for an accident that Molly couldn't have prevented, but now Aunt Honora's heart appeared even more broken than ever.
-Yes, if anyone were to blame, it was Molly, but she didn't personally cause the circumstances that led them to this.
+Oh, no. It was bad enough that they were thrown out of the factory and off the tour for an accident that Molly couldn't possibly have prevented, but on top of all that, she had broken Aunt Honora's heart more than ever.
+Yes, if there was anyone to blame, it was Molly, but she didn't intend to cause the circumstances that led them to this.
 What could she have done?
 What could she do now?

-She knew that, as soon as Aunt Honora cried herself out, she would be come angry.
-And that anger could only be directed towards Molly.
+Molly knew that, as soon as Aunt Honora cried herself out, she would become angry, and that that anger would have to be directed somewhere.
 The girl sat down on her own suitcase, and waited for the brunt of it.
 She would willingly take the tongue-lashing, if only her aunt would dry her tears.

-Before Aunt Honora had her cry out, Molly felt a touch upon her shoulder.
+But before the woman had her cry out, Molly felt a touch upon her shoulder.
 It was the warmth and pressure of a supportive hand.
-She looked up to see who that hand belonged to, and found Emrys standing beside her, bending towards her stooped frame and smiling sympathetically.
+She looked up to see to whom that hand belonged, and found Emrys standing beside her, bending towards her hunched frame, and smiling sympathetically.

-Molly communicated back to the fae by giving him a sorrowful and questioning expression, as if to say: "What will we do now?"
+Molly communicated to him by giving a sorrowful and questioning expression, as if to say: "What will we do now?"
 Emrys patted her arm, then rose up to his full height, and cleared his throat to get Aunt Honora's attention.

-Aunt Honora looked up, and nearly teetered off the perch of her suitcase as she did so.
-When she corrected her balance, she inhaled an audible breath, and simply stared at the familiar un-human creature in front of her.
+It took her a moment, but Aunt Honora looked up, and nearly teetered off her suitcase as she did so.
+As soon as she corrected her balance, she inhaled an audible breath, and simply stared at the familiar un-human creature in front of her.
 Her mouth started to move up and down after a moment of gaping, but no sounds managed to come out of her throat.

 "Ms. Honora," Emrys bowed to her.
 "Allow me to apologize for the state in which my confrontation with the nathair has left you.
-I come forth now to guarantee you that you are not stranded and without a chaperone.
-I am taking it upon myself to ensure the safety of you and your niece during your time in Ireland."
+I come forth to guarantee to you that you are not stranded here, and shall not remain without a chaperone.
+Therefore, I declare to you now that it is my duty and honor to ensure the safety of you and your niece for the entirety of your sojourn in Ireland."

-Aunt Honora's lips tried to shape words, but the only sound that came out of her mouth were unintelligible sputters.
-Still, Molly counted that as progress towards the return of her aunt's wits.
+Aunt Honora's lips tried to shape words, but the only sounds that came out of her mouth were unintelligible sputters.
+All in all, Molly counted that as progress towards the return of the woman's wits.

-While her Auntie-O struggled to grasp her new situation, Molly took a moment to ask, "Emrys, what do you mean: na-thair?
-Is that what you call that snake?"
+While her Auntie-O struggled to grasp the new situation, Molly took a moment to ask, "Emrys, what do you mean: na-thair?
+Is that what you call that monster?"

 "Underworld?
 S-s-snakes?
 What – what is going on?"
-Aunt Honora's voiced finally came around.
+Aunt Honora's voice finally came around.
 "Who are you?"

 "I am Emrys Gwennin," the fae bowed again.
 "Son of Bodb Derg, King of the Munster Sidhe; grandson of Eochaid Ollathair, High King of the Tuatha Dé Danann; and younger brother of Iorwyn Tearlach, King of Bally Cnoc under the County of Carlow, within the Province of Leinster."